dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 title: Choosing a testing strategy - EF Core
 description: Different approaches to testing applications that use Entity Framework Core
 author: roji
-ms.date: 11/07/2021
+ms.date: 1/31/2022
 uid: core/testing/choosing-a-testing-strategy
 ---
 # Choosing a testing strategy

-As discussed in the [Overview](xref:core/testing/index), a basic decision you need to make is whether your tests will involve your production database system - just as your application does - or whether your tests will run against a [test double](https://martinfowler.com/bliki/TestDouble.html), which replaces your production database system.
+As discussed in the [Overview](xref:core/testing/index), the test design much choose between testing with one of the following approaches:

+* The production database system, similar to the application database.
+* A [test double](https://martinfowler.com/bliki/TestDouble.html), which replaces the production database system.

-Testing against a real external resource - rather than replacing it with a test double - can involve the following difficulties:
+Testing against a real external resource, rather than replacing it with a test double, can involve the following difficulties:

 1. In many cases, it's simply not possible or practical to test against the actual external resource.
-For example, your application may interact with some service that cannot be easily tested against (because of rate limiting, or the lack of a testing environment).
+For example, the application may interact with some service that cannot be easily mocked or tested against.
+For example, mocking may not be possible because of rate limiting, or the lack of a testing environment.
-2. Even when it's possible to involve the real external resource, this may be exceedingly slow: running a large amount of tests against a cloud service may cause tests to take too long.
+2. Even when it's possible to involve the real external resource, testing external resources may be too slow.
+Running a large amount of tests against a cloud service may cause tests to take too long.
 Testing should be part of the developer's everyday workflow, so it's important that tests run quickly.
 3. Executing tests against an external resource may involve isolation issues, where tests interfere with one another.
 For example, multiple tests running in parallel against a database may modify data and cause each other to fail in various ways.
-Using a test double avoids this, as each test runs against its own, in-memory resource, and is therefore naturally isolated from other tests.
+Using a test double avoids interference, each test:
+  * Runs against its own, in-memory resource.
+  * Is naturally isolated from other tests.

 However, tests which pass against a test double don't guarantee that your program works when running against the real external resource.
 For example, a database test double may perform case-sensitive string comparisons, whereas the production database system does case-insensitive comparisons.
 Such issues are only uncovered when tests are executed against your real production database, making these tests an important part of any testing strategy.